radiantlogic-v8/documentation-new/documentation/cloud-manager-guide/environments/environment-details/environment-overview.md

 From the *Configuration* tab, you can view a chronological list of the configuration file import and export history for an environment.
 Configuration file import or export workflows can also be launched from this screen.

-> **Note:** To learn how to import a configuration file, review the [import a configuration file](../environment-overview/import-configuration-file.md) guide.
+To learn how to import a configuration file, review the [import a configuration file](../environment-overview/import-configuration-file.md) guide.
 Or, for details on exporting a configuration file, review the [export a configuration file](export-configuration-file.md) guide.

 ![image description](images/overview-configuration-tab.png)